Fiers fuels Athletics past Rockies | Sports-Games

 Fiers fuels Athletics past Rockies

 Mike Fiers tossed six strong innings and Tommy La Stella and Jake Lamb had two hits apiece to pace the Oakland Athletics to a 3-1 victory over the Colorado Rockies on Wednesday in Denver.
-Lamb also drove in a run and Liam Hendriks picked up his 13th save for Oakland (31-19), which increased its lead to six games over Houston with 10 games remaining.
+Lamb also drove in a run and Liam Hendriks picked up his 13th save for Oakland (31-19), which increased its lead to six games over Houston in the American League West with 10 games remaining.

 The Athletics also snapped a six-game losing streak against the Rockies.
 Raimel Tapia and Tony Wolters had two hits apiece for Colorado, which lost vital ground in its push to reach the postseason for the third time in four seasons.
-The Rockies (22-26) have lost six of their last eight and fell 1 1-2 games.
+The Rockies (22-26) have lost six of their last eight and fell 1 1/2 games behind San Francisco in the race for the final wild-card spot in the National League.

 The A's scored first thanks to some lack of control by Colorado starter German Marquez.
 Tony Kemp led off the third inning with a walk and went to second on an errant pickoff attempt by Marquez.
 Marcus Semien walked, and a passed ball on ball four allowed Kemp to get to third.
 Kemp scored when Robbie Grossman grounded into a forceout to give Oakland a 1-0 lead.